What does primary battery mean?

 Source context

 This page is limited to Ontario O. Reg.
 30/20: Batteries.
-It is useful for Ontario EPR scope and reporting context, not as a global battery chemistry or design taxonomy.
+It is useful for Ontario EPR scope and reporting context, not as a global battery chemistry, non-rechargeable-battery, or passport-design taxonomy.

 Official definitions by source